 This petroleum-based compound is used as a softener and thickener in shampoos and may irritate sensitive skin.

 Phthalates are chemicals that soften plastic.
-They are widely used in personal care products like shampoos, soap, moisturizers, and food.
+They are widely used in products like shampoos, soap, moisturizers, and food.
 There is not much research regarding the side effects of phthalates.
 However, it is suspected that they interact with other chemicals and cause chronic health issues and birth defects (1).

 Parabens are preservatives used in shampoos and other cosmetic products.
 Studies regarding the health implications of parabens are conflicting.
-Parabens have estrogenici XRelating to or denoting estrogen, the sex hormone responsible for the female reproductive system and sexual development. properties, and researchers hypothesized that they might play some role in breast cancer development (2).
+Parabens have estrogenici XRelating to or denoting estrogen, the sex hormone responsible for the female reproductive system and sexual development. properties, and researchers have hypothesized that they might play some role in breast cancer development (2).